 Whenever I am put in a situation that pushes my button to think that “I’m not good enough”, this irrational and unpredictable anger lashes out.

-Through my cleansing prayer session with my mentor, I was able to identify this deeply rooted wound which gave me the first glimpse into where the problem lay.
+Through my renewal prayer session with my mentor, I was able to identify this deeply rooted wound which gave me the first glimpse into where the problem lay.
 Through prayer, I brought this issue to the light and handed it over to Jesus.
 I asked God for protection and forgiveness.
 I closed my eyes and “saw” Jesus just holding me and embracing me.
 He didn’t say anything as if He was telling me “In My eyes, you are good enough”.
 Instantly, tears begin streaming down my face.

 I felt like I didn’t need to try harder or perform better and that I’m good enough just by being me.
 The interesting thing is that God’s promise has always been true, but I was so hung up on performing for my earthly father that I neglected to realise that God, through the death of His only Son, makes our broken and imperfect lives complete, should we accept His invitation to follow Him for the rest of our lives.

 I knew before I could heal, I also needed to forgive my father.